csdoracle/Cloud-Security-Day/IDCS100.md

 This is the first of several labs that are part of the **Oracle Public Cloud Security and Management workshop.** This workshop will walk you through the various capabilities of **Oracle Identity Cloud Service**.

-Although you will login as a single user, you will take on 2 Personas during the workshop.
+Although you will login as a single user, you will take on 2 personas during the workshop.

 * The **LOB Administrator** persona will